Into the Fog: Managing Canopy Temperature

 This process uses minimal amounts of water to reduce vine stress and stop berries from overheating.
 This also allows vines to continue respiring and further the ripening process.
 Vines have microscopic pores called stomata and when under stress like wind and heat, they close their stomata to conserve water.
 Experience tells us to apply irrigation (water) before heat events to reduce the risk of damage.
 However with our cultivation methods done in the spring, we have preserved a reservoir of available water just one foot below the surface of the soil.
 Meaning the vines have sufficient water and canopy growth to endure these events but the fruit itself losses desired phenols and can produce cooked flavors that are not desired.

 Our experiment is taking place on our high elevation Viking Vineyard where Cabernet Sauvignon is planted on thin limestone soils.
 High concentrations of limestone in soils can make very white, chalky soils and coupled with close proximity to the ground creates radiant heat that can have a negative effect during long and dry heat events.
-We have beautiful lingering acidity in our soils and fruit that need some “hang time”.
+Our soil, adds beautiful lingering acidity to our grapes and fruit that need some “hang time”.
 The foggers allows us to do just that, it gives us control over high heat and low humidity events.
-We believe this enables us to be more conservative with our water by never having our vines endure sustained and elevated temperatures post version.
+We believe this enables us to be more conservative with our water by never having our vines endure sustained and elevated temperatures post veraison.
 This is the first vintage with our fogger system and we hope to be able to share a success story with you next vintage.
 Viticulture is an ever changing and passion driven endeavor to create the very best we can with what we have at our feet.
-No doubt we will learn much from this experiment in an effort to always improving.
+No doubt we will learn much from this experiment in an effort to always improve.